shlomitapiro/assignRidesAlgo/README.md

 Optimized Assignments:
 {
   "assignments": [...],
-  "realTotalCost": 600, ## what we actually paid "totalPenalty": 80,
   "totalCost": 680,

-  "fairness": { "min":3, "max":5, ... }
 }
 ```
 ---

 ## Algorithm Details

 This algorithm follows a **greedy, incremental** approach:

-- **Greedy Assignment**: Rides are processed in chronological order, and each ride is immediately assigned to the driver with the lowest _adjusted cost_ at that moment.
+- **Greedy Assignment**:
+Rides are processed in chronological order, and each ride is immediately assigned to the driver with the lowest _adjusted cost_ at that moment.
 This ensures fast, one-pass execution without backtracking.
-- **Local Decision Making**: The choice for each ride is based solely on current schedules and costs, including any fairness penalty.
+- **Local Decision Making**:
+The choice for each ride is based solely on current schedules and costs, including any fairness penalty.
 There is no global look‑ahead or re‑optimization of previously assigned rides.
+- **Complexity**:
-- **Complexity**: With _D_ drivers and _R_ rides, the algorithm performs up to _O(R × D)_ cost evaluations, each involving travel‑time and distance computations.
+With _D_ drivers and _R_ rides, the algorithm performs up to _O(R × D)_ cost evaluations, each involving travel‑time and distance computations.
 Caching or parallelization can reduce the effective runtime in practice.
 - **Trade‑Offs**:
   - *Pros*: Simple to implement, predictable runtime, easy to extend (e.g., add new penalty rules).
   - *Cons*: May not find the absolute global minimum cost under all constraints, especially when fairness penalties or time‑window constraints interact in complex ways.